-Curriculum and Other Requirements Cred
+Program Requirements: It is strongly recommended that students take ENG 111 in the first semester of coursework.

+Virginia Western in planning their program and

+CURRICULUM AND OTHER REQUIREMENTS

+GENERAL EDUCATION CORE COURSES CREDITS

-College Chemistry I 4
+CHM 1115 College Chemistry I 4

-Introduction to Engineering 2

-Introduction to Engineering and Engineering Methods 3

-Computer Programming for Engineers [C++] 3

-Engineering Mechanics-Statics 3
+CST 100 Principles of Public Speaking 3

-College Composition I-II 6
+ENG 111-112 College Composition I-II

-Health or Physical Education 2
+HLT/PED1 Health or Physical Education 2

-Calculus of One Variable I-II 6
+MTH 175-176 Calculus of One Variable I-II 6

-Introductory Linear Algebra 2
+MTH 177 Introductory Linear Algebra

-Topics in Analytic Geometry 2
+MTH 178 Topics in Analytic Geometry 2

-Vector Calculus 4
+MTH 277 Vector Calculus

-Differential Equations 3
+MTH 291 Differential Equations

-University Physics I-II 8
+PHY 241-242 University Physics I-II 8

-Orientation to Engineering and Engineering Technolog y 1
+SDV 101Orientation to Engineering and

-Principles of Public Speaking 3
+Engineering Technology 1

-Engineering/Science Elective 6-8
+E Engineering/Science Elective

-Humanities/Fine Arts Elective 3
+E Humanities/Fine Arts Elective

-Social Science Elective 6
+E Social Science Elective 6

+Engineering Courses

+EGR 120 Introduction to Engineering 2

+EGR 124 Introduction to Engineering and

+Engineering Methods 3

+EGR 126 Computer Programming for

+Engineers [C++] 3

+EGR 140 Engineering Mechanics - Statics

-lits for Degree 6 7-69
+Total Minimum Credits for Degree 67

-College Chemistry I Introduction to Engineering Introduction to Engineering and Engineering Methods Computer Programming for Engineers [C++] Engineering Mechanics-Statics College Composition I-II Health or Physical Education Calculus of One Variable I-II Introductory Linear Algebra Topics in Analytic Geometry Vector Calculus Differential Equations University Physics I-II Orientation to Engineering and Engineering Technolog Principles of Public Speaking Engineering/Science Elective Humanities/Fine Arts Elective Social Science Elective

-- 1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+&lt;sup>1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 2 Social Science electives must be selected from the "Approved List of Transfer courses."
-If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - 3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

+&lt;sup>2 Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution.

+&lt;sup>3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
-If planning on transfer, contact four-year institution for requirements. - 4 The following are suggested Engineering/Science electives for Engineering majors: Mechanical Engineering: EGR 245-246, Civil Engineering: EGR 206/246, Electrical Engineering: EGR 206/251-255, MTH 285, or MTH 287. - 5 Chemical engineering majors should take CHM 112. - This course has a prerequisite.
-Prerequisites for all courses are listed in the course description section at the back of the catalog. - •This course has a co-requisite.
+If planning on transfer, contact four-year institution for requirements.

+&lt;sup>4The following are suggested Engineering/Science electives for Engineering majors: Mechanical Engineering: EGR 245-246, Civil Engineering: EGR 206/246, Electrical Engineering: EGR 206/251-255, MTH 285, or MTH 287.

+&lt;sup>5Chemical engineering majors should take CHM 112.

+\ This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.

+\\This course has a co-requisite.
 Co-requisites for all courses are listed in the course description section at the back of the catalog.

-1 011 Spring
+Engineering cont'd

+FIRST YEAR SECOND YEAR SPRING

+FALL SPRING FALL CST 100

-CHM 111 EGR 120
+CHM 111 EGR 120 MTH 277 MTH 291

-EGR 124 EGR 126
+EGR 124 EGR 126 PHY 241 PHY 242

-ENG 111 EGR 140
+ENG 111 EGR 140 Engin Science Elective Engin Science

-MTH 175 ENG 112
+MTH 175 ENG 112 Humanities/Fine Arts Elective

-MTH 177 MTH 176
+MTH 177 MTH 176 Elective Social Science Social Science

-SDV 101 MTH 178
+SDV 101 MTH 178 Elective HTL/PED Elective

 HLT/PED

-Fall Spring

-MTH 277 MTH 291

-PHY 241 PHY 242

-Engineering Science Elective CST 100
+Engineering

-Humanities/Fine Arts Elective Engineering Science Elective

-Social Science Elective Social Science Elective

-HTL/PED

-Engineering, continued - Associate of Science Degree (831)

-Applicants must meet the general requirements for admission to the college.
-Developmental courses are required for students with deficiencies in English and mathematics.

-Students who do not place into college-level English on the placement test will be required to take developmental courses (i.e., ENG 1, ENG 3, ENG 4, ENG 7).

-Students who have not completed Precalculus or Trigonometry in high school with a grade of "A" within the past three years, or who have not completed a college level Pre-calculus or Pre-calculus with Trigonometry (or equivalent) course will be required to take the placement test.
-Students who do not place above Algebra II (MTH 4) and into the pre-requisite course for calculus (MTH 163 or 166) on the placement test will be required to take developmental courses.

-Based on an articulation agreement with Virginia Tech, students who have completed the Engineering AS degree with a cumulative GPA of 3.0 or greater are guaranteed admission to the general engineering program at Virginia Tech.
-Students must take ENG 111 in the first semester of classes.

-Engineering - Career Studies Certificate (221-831-01)

-Purpose Engineers are the planners and designers of the technological systems that are the backbone of our modern society.
+Purpose: Engineers are the planners and designers of the technological systems that are the backbone of our modern society.
 They apply principles of science and mathematics to meet the needs or solve the problems of humankind.
 These problems typically are multifaceted and involve the interplay of technological, economic, environmental, sociological, and political components.

-Occupational Objectives The Career Studies Certificate in Engineering is designed for persons want to explore engineering as a potential major.
+Occupational Objectives: The Career Studies Certificate in Engineering is designed for persons want to explore engineering as a potential major.
 This program allows students to experience the exciting opportunities in engineering and prepare themselves for an associate of science degree in engineering, which is transferable to a four-year college or university to complete a baccalaureate degree.

-Admission Requirements Applicants must meet the general requirements for admission to the college.
+Admission Requirements: Applicants must meet the general requirements for admission to the college.
 To be successful in this program, students must have demonstrated Math competency to be placed into pre-calculus with trigonometry (or equivalent).
 Students not achieving this level will be required to take developmental courses.